The tropical island of Guam, a US territory in the western Pacific, is a keystone of American military strategy in the region.

 Country profiles compiled by BBC Monitoring

-The US plans to move 8,000 Marines and 10,000 dependents from the southern Japanese island of Okinawa to Guam by 2014 as part of its global realignment of US forces.Japanese tourists
+The US plans to move thousands of Marines and their dependents from the southern Japanese island of Okinawa to Guam as part of its global realignment of US forces.Japanese tourists

 Visitors from Japan are the mainstay of the tourist industry.
 Away from the resorts and shopping malls, coral reefs and waterfalls are among the natural attractions.
 But Guam's birdlife has been decimated by the brown tree snake, accidentally introduced in the 1940s.